op/tales-from-the-crypto/README.md

 > TODO: improve terminology

  * primary   -- the primary key (with a protocol)
- * schemes   -- a set of schemas for different categories
+ * schemes   -- a set of schemes for different categories
  * scheme    -- a specific encryption key (encrypted with the primary key) for a specific category, protocol and version
  * category  -- a category separates different schemes into groups (eg journaling)